Church assistance programs New York City.

 Struggling residents of the greater New York City area can get help from local churches and other faith based groups.
 Some of what may be provided includes shelter, hot meals, information on applying for financial aid or maybe a few dollars to pay a bill as well as other aid.
 There are churches that support the poor, immigrants, and vulnerable in all boroughs.
+Another focus of churches is on assisting the elderly, disabled and single mothers in NYC too.

 No matter where a NYC resident lives (whether it is Manhattan, Queens, Staten Island, the Bronx, or Brooklyn) one or more churches will cover that area.
 They assist the poor, immigrants, homeless (such as The First Presbyterian Church), and indigent among others.
 No matter the clients race, age, nationality, language, or current religion, these faith based groups may be able to help.